PTSD Among Aging Adults

 Treating Post-Traumatic Disorder

-Research into treatments for PTSD has grown in recent years, bringing to light several ways to help seniors manage their PTSD issues.
+Research into treatments for PTSD has grown in recent years, bringing to light several ways to help seniors manage PTSD symptoms.
 From medications that focus on restoring balance to brain chemical imbalances, to reducing social isolation and early intervention programs.

 Support Groups to Reduce Isolation

-Another useful factor of support groups and communication with others going through the same medical procedures and senior living issues, is how it helps seniors with PTSD to manage and develop plans for upcoming medical appointments.
-MRI scans often trigger traumatic combat experiences, when seniors communicate with each other in preparation for upcoming appointments, they are more able to get through the procedure with ease, as they are prepared for it and have companionship.
+Connecting with others going through the same challenges helps seniors with PTSD manage and develop plans for upcoming medical appointments.
+MRI scans often trigger traumatic combat experiences.
+When seniors support each other in preparation for upcoming appointments, they can get through the procedure with greater ease.

 Psychotherapy